Antoine2718/Computer-Vision-Engineering-program-for-the-detection-of-the-edges-of-an-image-by-Sobel-operators/README.md

 The module above does not make an image IO.
 To use it with PNG/JPEG files you can:

 > Use the ocaml-images library (package images) or ocaml-magick to load/save, then convert the pixels to the format expected by the module.
+(Recommended)

 > Or write a small adapter that reads via Stb_image bindings or other.